navigation

 Blueprint

-EKS Blueprints allows you to configure and deploy what is called a blueprint cluster.
-Blueprint combines clusters, add-ons, and groups into a cohesive object that can be deployed as a whole.
-Once the blueprint is configured, it can be deployed easily across any number of AWS accounts and regions.
-Blueprints also leverages the GitOps engine to facilitate cluster startup and workload integration.
+EKS Blueprints allow you to configure and deploy what is known as a blueprint cluster.
+A blueprint combines clusters, add-ons, and teams into a cohesive object that can be deployed as a whole.
+Once the blueprint is configured, it can be easily deployed across any number of AWS accounts and regions.
+Blueprints also leverage GitOps tools to facilitate cluster bootstrapping and workload integration.

 1. Introduction